RvN-R/glassjungle/TESTING.md

 4. <b>As a Returning Visitor, I want to be able to leave a review on a product easily.</b>
 * Assuming the user is logged in they can leave a review on a product relatively easy.
 Quickest route to leaving a review is  clicking one of the three large buttons on the home page, that have the titles "Empty Terrariums", "Full Terrariums" and "Terrarium Accessories".
 By clicking one of these call to action buttons the user will be transported to the product category page associated with that button.
 They can click on the image of one of the products that catches there interest, transporting them to that products product detail page.
 Once there they can scroll down to the bottom of the page to the "Customer Review" section.
 They can click the "LEAVE A REVIEW" button.
 Providing they haven't already left a review they will be able to fill out the review form.
 Providing they have filled out the form correctly once they click "ADD REVIEW" then the review is uploaded to that product.

-5. <b>As a Returning Visitor, I want to be able to leave a post on the Share Your Builds Section of the site easily.</b>
+5. <b>As a Returning Visitor, I want to be able to leave a post on the community section of the site easily.</b>
 * I wanted to allow users with registered accounts to post on the Share Your Builds section of the site.
 No matter where the user is on the site a link to the "Share Your Builds" section appears on the navigation bar at the top of the screen.
 If the user is on a device with a smaller screen the main navigation will toggle down to a remote view navigation.
 However once the user clicks the toggle icon the link to "Share Your Builds" will appear.
 Once on the "Share Your Builds" page the user (needs to be logged in) can scroll to the bottom of the page and click the "CLICK TO SHARE YOUR BUILDS" button.
 They will then be transported to a create post form, once filled out correctly they can click the "SUBMIT POST" button and there post will be uploaded to the "Share Your Builds" section.

 ### Testing Frequent Visitor Goals